Gamemode4Dev/GM4_Datapacks/docs/utilities.md

 | #gm4:passive         | passive.json         | Entities that are normally friendly and do not turn hostile, even if provoked.                                                       |

 ## Environment Checks
-The environment a data pack is installed into can affect its performance.
+The environment a data pack is installed into may affect its performance.
 Servers may have command blocks disabled, or mods may change the way the game reacts to changes made by commands.
 Not all users are aware of this, which can lead to rather frustrating debugging experiences.
-To counteract this, modules can include environment checks which warn the user and block installation of the data pack if certain conditions are not met.
+To counteract this, modules may include environment checks which warn the user of the data pack if certain conditions are not met.

 Environment checks are included by specifying them by name (including namespace) inside a module's `beet.yaml`, e.g.
 ```yaml